wtchen/datatools-ui/docs/user/merging-feeds.md

 </div>

 ### Merge rules
+We call "active" and "future" GTFS feeds the feeds with the earliest and latest start dates, respectively.
+This is in reference to the typical use case where, to avoid disruptions to trip planning software, a feed with service that starts in the future needs to be merged with a feed with active service that has not expired yet.

 There are a set of rules that govern the requirements for input feed versions and how different tables are merged in the output feed version:

 1. Merging will be based on `route_short_name` in the current and future datasets.
 All matching